关于 Leiden Marathon

-***IMPORTANT INFORMATION: This event has been postponed due to the Coronavirus outbreak.
-New date to be confirmed***
+***This event has been postponed from 10th of May due to the COVID-19 pandemic***

 The Leiden Marathon is known for its good organization, personal attention for every runner, enthusiastic spectators and fine